thejerf/cm/README.md

 Future Plans
 ============

-[Proposal 61405: range over int &
-func)[https://github.com/golang/go/issues/61405] is something I'm keeping an eye on.
-If it is accepted this package will rapidly develop iterators based on it.

 If the standard library implements a .Set, I am not sure if I will switch to it.
 It depends on the details.
 I am tempted just to 1.0 this package as-is, and then roll out a v2 with the built-in set if there's